Maelaf/Pharmaceutical-Sales-prediction-across-multiple-stores/README.md

 # Pharmaceutical-Sales-prediction-across-multiple-stores
-You work at Rossmann Pharmaceuticals as a Machine Learning Engineer.
-The finance team wants to forecast sales in all their stores across several cities six weeks ahead of time.
-Managers in individual stores rely on their years of experience as well as their personal judgement to forecast sales.
+This is a project for a forecast sales in all Rossemann Pharmaceuticals stores across several cities six weeks ahead of time.
+The data team identified factors such as promotions, competition, school and state holidays, seasonality, and locality as necessary for predicting the sales across the various stores.
+The goal is to build an end to end product that delivers this prediction